 By now, I bet you’re wondering why we decided to call our platform Loops.
 Apologies for not shedding light on the name earlier, but I wanted to break down the science behind the platform first before dropping Loops on you.

 In our previous blog posts, we discussed the various states your body can experience, outlined by your Daily Outlooks, and what activities you can do to make the most out of every day.
 As a recap, here’s the 4 Daily Outlooks you may receive based on your morning HRV reading:

 - Max Performance Day

 - Active Recovery Day

 - Relaxation Day

-Take a look at our Guide to Heart Rate Zones and Daily Outlooks post to freshen up on how what each Daily Outlook means and how to take advantage of them!
+Take a look at our Guide to Heart Rate Zones and Daily Outlooks post to freshen up on the Daily Outlooks and how to take advantage of them!

-There you have it, Loops in its simplest terms embraces the never-ending process of pushing yourself on Max Performance Days, taking it slow on Active Recovery Days, and getting complete rest on Rest Days to restore you back to Optimal.
-Relaxation days can occur in your Loop when your nervous system has been comprised by external stressors – ignoring rest days, stressful life events, etc.
+There you have it, Loops in its simplest terms embraces the process of pushing yourself on Max Performance Days, taking it slow on Active Recovery Days, and getting complete rest on Rest Days to restore you back to Optimal.
+Relaxation days occur in your Loop when your nervous system requires relaxation to restore its balance from things such as ignoring rest days, stressful life events, poor sleep, etc.

-We differ from other HRV Guided Platforms by teaching you that acting based on your body’s capabilities that day is more important than constantly pushing for performance to reach your fitness goals faster.
+We differ from other HRV Guided Platforms by teaching you that acting based on your body’s capabilities that day is more beneficial to reach your goals, than just constantly pushing for performance.

 So go ahead, take that recovery ride, go to yoga, take a nap – and don’t feel bad about it, because we will always reward you for doing what’s best for your body 🙌